Warwickshire

 Birding Warwickshire

 Near Coventry lies Brandon Marsh, headquarters of the Warwickshire Wildlife Trust and first breeding site in the region for Cetti’s Warblers.
-Not far away is the largest heronry in the county (approx 60 pairs SP4079) at Coombe Abbey Country Park, here you can also find Lesser-spotted Woodpecker in some good mature woodland.
 The vast expanse of Draycote Reservoir near Rugby can be good for passage waders and terns and is excellent in winter for scarce gulls, grebes, divers and sea-duck.
-In the south of the county are a couple hills near the villages of Napton and Ilmington, which sometimes have small falls of migrants, with Icterine and Yellow-browed Warbler turning up in recent years.
+In the south of the county are a couple of hills near the villages of Napton and Ilmington, which sometimes have small falls of migrants, with Icterine and Yellow-browed Warbler turning up in previous years.

-The other main winter county highlight is Bitterns at Ladywalk Nature reserve.
-Passage migrants can be seen at any of the sites mentioned in Spring or Autumn and typically include Black Tern and Osprey.
 Warwickshire is an ideal base for twitching, as any part of the mainland UK is reachable by car in a day.
-Day trips to sites like North Norfolk, the South Coast etc., are also entirely feasible.
+Making day trips to sites as far off as North Norfolk or the South Coast entirely feasible.

 Top Sites